2010 Chinese Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in a later press conference.
 Button hailed the win as "my best victory" and emphasised the importance of changing to the intermediate tyres during the safety car early in the Grand Prix, "That made the race.
 If we didn’t have that safety car later on for debris we would have been a long... well, I don’t know, I don’t know how quick Lewis was in the race.
 But the safety car definitely helped the situation for people that stopped for inters."
 Hamilton called his race "quite eventful" and congratulated his teammate Button on taking the victory, "But it was very tough.
 Obviously at the beginning with the weather it wasn’t easy making the call or when to change the tyres.
 I chose very, very late, when I was half-way round the last corner and clearly it wasn’t the right choice."
 Rosberg spoke of how comfortable he felt in the environment of the Mercedes team and how they aided in his integration, "We have had a good step forward again this weekend.
 We had some upgrades for this track, very small actually, so we have a lot more to come, so it is quite promising for us."

 The Ferrari team principal Stefano Domenicali made the incident between Alonso and Massa entering the pit lane on lap 22 less important and called it "a racing incident", adding, "We only saw it afterwards on the television replay.
 There is absolutely no problem between the two drivers.
 When you are always racing to win, you can have moments like this."
 Massa said he was unsure whether Alonso went beyond the sporting regulations, "He was inside so there was nothing I could do there.
 In terms of the rules, I don't know.
 I think he should be okay because we saw another car doing the same.
 You need to ask Charlie [Whiting] not me."
 Alonso stated he felt the manoeuvre was uncontroversial, "I knew that when two team-mates are fighting there are rumours.
 If it was two different cars there wouldn't be a problem.
 I think Felipe had too much wheel-spin on the final corner and I had a bit of an advantage in the pitlane entry."
 Both drivers later responded on the Ferrari website in a post called "media polemics" to reports carried in the press about a potential conflict.
-They said that no such dispute between the two existed, something that senior Ferrari personnel, including Domenicali and the president Luca Cordero di Montezemolo, confirmed.
+They said that no such dispute between the two existed, something that senior Ferrari personnel, including Domenicali and the president Luca di Montezemolo, confirmed.